plone/documentation/docs/classic-ui/theming/barceloneta.md

 ) !default;
 ```

-If you have a custom workflow state you can add your state color to the default map.
-Just add the following to `scss/_maps.scss`:
+If you have a custom workflow state, you can add your state color to the default map in `scss/_maps.scss` as shown below.

 ```scss
 $custom-state-colors: (